rust-lang/book/src/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md

 > #### Best Practices for Packages with a Binary and a Library
 >
-> We mentioned a package can contain both a *src/main.rs* binary crate root as
+> We mentioned that a package can contain both a *src/main.rs* binary crate
-> well as a *src/lib.rs* library crate root, and both crates will have the
+> root as well as a *src/lib.rs* library crate root, and both crates will have
-> package name by default.
-Typically, packages with this pattern of containing
+> the package name by default.
+Typically, packages with this pattern of
-> both a library and a binary crate will have just enough code in the binary
+> containing both a library and a binary crate will have just enough code in the
-> crate to start an executable that calls code within the library crate.
-This
+> binary crate to start an executable that calls code within the library crate.
-> lets other projects benefit from most of the functionality that the package
+> This lets other projects benefit from most of the functionality that the
-> provides, because the library crate’s code can be shared.
+> package provides because the library crate’s code can be shared.
 >
 > The module tree should be defined in *src/lib.rs*.
 Then, any public items can
 > be used in the binary crate by starting paths with the name of the package.